Solutions

 FBA vs FBM: What’s the Best Way to Sell on Amazon?

-Bottom Line: there are two ways you can fulfill orders, Amazon FBA vs FBM – having Amazon store, pick and ship your products, or managing it yourself.
+Bottom Line: there are two ways Amazon sellers can fulfill orders, Amazon FBA vs FBM.
+You can let Amazon store, pick and ship your products, or manage it yourself.
 Both offer their own advantages.
 FBA is easier for new businesses, while FBM offers more control and (mostly) lower fees.
 You can also utilize both fulfillment methods, which is a good way to protect against losses if one channel experiences delays.

 Fulfillment is a vital part of running an e-commerce business.
 Today, shoppers want their orders to arrive ASAP.
 If you can’t offer that, they customer’s going to go somewhere that does.